BriOD/menu-project/notes.md

       -users will be able to rate items. ratings table will need user_id, item_id, and a rating Up Next:
-        -create roles with devise, guest, normal, admin
+        -create roles with devise, guest, normal, admin Left off:
+      -Created roles for user.
+      -want to create Review model, and come back to straightening out proper roles and authorization Up next:
+      -sort out how a user can make a comment and/or rating on an item